-So I checked “learn something new today” off of my to-do list, and the two of us happily dug into this batch of spicy and citrusy chutney.
+So I checked “learn something new today” off my to-do list, and we happily dug into this batch of spicy and citrusy chutney.

-It’s perfect on sandwiches or a sliced baguette as a party appetizer.
+It’s perfect for sandwiches or a sliced baguette as a party appetizer.
 I hear it’s also great at barbecues.